Post

 Addendum (2025-08-08)

-Inspired by my colleage (Lenka Racková) and her attactors project I decided to try port mine to WebAssembly.
+Inspired by my colleage (Lenka Racková) and her Chaotic attactors explorer I decided to try port mine to WebAssembly.
 It took me like six hours total, mainly due to heavy refactoring of existing code to separate logic from UI.

 This made code less messy, but directory structure somewhat complicated.
 The result is here.